Weather bomb: the storm phenomenon brewing over Britain

 What is a weather bomb?

 Known scientifically as an explosive cyclogenesis, the phenomenon occurs when cold and warm air meet and the pressure at the centre of the storm drops dramatically, usually by at least 24 millibars in 24 hours.
 The lower the pressure, the stronger the winds become.

 Weather bombs are more ubiquitous than you might think.
-The term ‘bomb’ was first coined by meteorologists in the 1940s.
+The term was first coined by meteorologists in the 1940s.
 The phrase was popularised in 1980 by Fred Sanders, an MIT professor who wrote an article in the Monthly Weather Review.
-He said ‘bomb’ was appropriate because these systems develop "with a ferocity we rarely, if ever, see over land".
+He said "bomb" was appropriate because these systems develop "with a ferocity we rarely, if ever, see over land".
 The UK has experienced several weather bombs in recent years.

 These storms are known to occur in the eastern Pacific off the coast of Asia and the western Pacific.
 The North Atlantic is particularly prone to weather bombs thanks to the Gulf Stream, which pits a reliable source of warm air against cold.
 They often lead to severe blizzards in the north-east United States, called Nor'easters'. ·